Paw Paw Lake Management Plan

 Click here for a copy of the 2024 Paw Paw Lake Management Plan.

-Click here for the 2024 Management Plan Year in Review document.
+Click here for the 2025 Annual Report document.

 Over the years, a wealth of information has been compiled about Paw Paw Lake and its watershed.
 This website provides various facts and figures regarding Paw Paw Lake along with an overview of ongoing lake improvement activities.